Baddeley's model of working memory: Visuo-spatial working memory

 However, visuo-spatial short-term memory can retain visual and/or spatial information over brief periods of time.
 When this memory is in use, individuals are able to momentarily create and revisit a mental image that can be manipulated in complex or difficult tasks of spatial orientation.
 There are some who have disparities in the areas of the brain that allow for this to happen from different types of brain damage.
 There can also be a misunderstanding here in the differences between transient memories such as the visual sensory memory.
 A transient memory is merely a fleeting type of sensory memory; therefore, as the visual sensory memory is a type of sensory memory, there is a store for the information, but the store lasts for only a second or so.
 A common effect of the visual sensory memory is that individuals may remember seeing things that weren't really there or not remembering particular things that were in their line of sight.
 The memory is only momentary, and if it isn't attended to within a matter of seconds, it is gone.

-There are two different pathways in the brain that control different functions of what is known inclusively as the visuo-spatial sketchpad.
 The sketchpad consists of the spatial short-term memory and the object memory.
-The spatial short-term memory is how one is able to learn and thus remember "where" they are in comparative representation to other objects.
-The object memory of the visuo-spatial sketchpad is essential in learning and remembering "what" an object is.
-The differences between these two differing visual abilities is due in large part because of different pathways of each of the abilities in the brain.
+The spatial short-term memory is how one is able to learn and thus remember "where" objects are in comparative representation to other objects.
+The object memory is essential in learning and remembering "what" an object is.
+These two visual abilities differ in large part because of their different pathways in the brain.
 The visual pathway in the brain that detects spatial representation of a person to and within their environment is the dorsal stream.
 The visual pathway that determines objects shapes, sizes, colors and other definitive characteristics is called the ventral stream.
 Each of these two streams runs independent of one another so that the visual system may process one without the other (like in brain damage for instance) or both simultaneously.
 The two streams do not depend on one another, so if one is functioning manipulatively, the other can still send its information through.